spesml/spesml.github.io/3_Plugin/02_running_example.md

 The exact same behavior is performed for every incoming window lifter control stimulus, which does not always need to be the direct stimuli from its own button but can be a global window movement command or a command from the global driver switches.
 This results in the situation that the driver can control with three switches in the driver door the other three windows besides the own driver window with the fourth switch.

 ### Safety Functionality
 As jam protection, the window motor will not only stop when the window's end positions are reached, but also at any time when an obstacle is detected in the way of the current window movement.
-In addition, the respective window will immediately reverse its movement and open completely in the latter case of an detected obstacle to enable a possible release of such an obstacle.
+In addition, the respective window will immediately reverse its movement and open completely in the latter case of a detected obstacle to enable a possible release of such an obstacle.

 Passengers should not be allowed to control the windows in a way that disturbs the driver, which is why the global movement commands by the driver switches will always override any other switch stimuli.